tlug/tlug.jp/README.md

       time: "13:00–16:00"           # human-readable time range
       location: axsh                # key into data/locations.yaml
       registration: https://...     # connpass event (optional)
+      cfp: false                    # optional; see below
     ---

+A "Call for Presenters — open" notice is shown automatically on future technical meetings (never on past ones or nomikai).
+Set `cfp: false` to turn it off for a meeting whose program is already full.

 Venues are defined once in [`data/locations.yaml`] (name, address, map links, website) and referenced by key.
 For a one-off venue, skip the